-JOSÉ BARREIRO SEOANE

-Born in El Ferrol (La Coruña).
+Name of Director JOSÉ BARREIRO SEOANE Profile Born in El Ferrol (La Coruña).
 Agricultural Engineer with B.A. in Commercial Management and Marketing (ESIC).
 Former Councillor for Agriculture in the Spain Mission to the World Trade Organisation and Secretary General of the Ministry of Agriculture, Food and Fisheries.
 Has held other important positions in different national and international organisations related with agriculture, food and fisheries.

-FERNANDO CASTELLÓ CLEMENTE

-Born in Mollerusa (Lleida).
+Name of Director FERNANDO CASTELLÓ CLEMENTE Profile Born in Mollerusa (Lleida).
 Industrial Engineer and MBA (IESE).
 Lecturer in the School of Engineers and Architects of Fribourg (Switzerland).
 Has held several important executive and management positions in companies operating in the dairy sector and has extensive experience in the sector.
 Currently Vice-Chairman of Merchpensión, S.A. and on the board of other consultancy and financial services companies.

-JOSÉ IGNACIO COMENGE SÁNCHEZ-REAL

-Born in San Sebastián.
+Name of Director JOSÉ IGNACIO COMENGE SÁNCHEZ-REAL Profile Born in San Sebastián.
 Economist and graduate in International Banking.
 Extensive experience in the financial sector, director and executive positions in several financial institutions and insurance companies, such as Banco Hispano Americano, Mutua Madrileña and Axa Winterthur, among others.
 Chairman of Rexam Ibérica and Arbitraje & Inversiones S.L.

+Profile